Housing Information

 • Full-time student requirement: Students must be regularly attending classes full time in order to live on campus.
 This means they must be registered for and regularly attending 12 or more credits as an undergraduate student (six or more credits as a graduate student) at all times during the semester.

 In addition, students must be making satisfactory academic progress toward their degree.
-A resident who is not meeting the above requirements must notify a residence life staff member immediately and must apply for an exception.
-(In applying for an exception, remember that priority is given to students who are full time.)
+A resident who does not meet the above requirements must notify a residence life staff member immediately and must apply for an exception.
+(In applying for an exception, remember that priority is given to students who are full-time.)

 To apply for an exception, the resident must write a letter to the Director of Residence Life.
 As a part of that exception process, an interview with a professional staff member may be required.